-Wessex, 2016.
+WESSEX, 2016.
 Teenagers are vanishing off the council estates of a small provincial city.
-A crop of herbs that are said to posses magical powers which only grow once every 50 years are found in the woods.
+A crop of herbs that are said to posses magical powers which only grow once every fifty years are found in the woods.
 A supernatural creature believed to be the guardian of the herbs is seen in nightmares.
-Rumors of orgiastic rituals on the estates of the rich and powerful excite the curious.
-And the queen of England decides to celebrate her 90th birthday with a visit to the city’s famous cathedral spire.
+Rumours of orgiastic rituals on the estates of the rich and powerful excite the curious.
+And the Queen of England decides to celebrate her 90th birthday with a visit to the city’s famous cathedral spire.

 Into this madness, two ambitious detectives, one with doomed literary ambitions, seek to solve the mystery, their only lead that “posh people are taking our children”.